niko408/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+You can write a custom hook to match routes to parameters without needing to render multiple routes separately and customize them.

 1. How would you explain form validation to someone who has never programmed before?

+It's basically just checking to see if your answers match the required criteria to pass the data through the form

 1. In 1-2 sentences, define end to end testing.

+End to end testing is when you test an app through the scope of how a user would interact with the app.

 ## Instructions